kaykobad/Portfolio-KaykobadReza/content/portfolio/mazely.md

 thumbnail: images/portfolio/mazely.webp
 service: Mobile App Development
 client: Myself | Bangladesh
 shortDescription: Mazely is a simple but amazing maze game built with Flutter.
-It has 3 difficulty levels having 40 puzzels each and a total of 120 puzzles to solve.
+It has 3 difficulty levels having 40 puzzels each!
+So, you have a total of 120 puzzles to solve.
 challenge: The challenge was to build and interactive mobile game with native peformance and without any game engine.
 solution: I built "Mazely" on top of the Flutter framework.
 No game engine, no more burden.
 It is simple, fast & performant.